Metsatöll

 Metsatöll (from mets – 'forest' and töll – 'four-legged being', used in Western Estonia as a euphemism for "wolf" or "werewolf") is an Estonian heavy metal band formed in 1999.
-The band has been influenced by many musical groups along with folk units Garmarna, Stille Volk and Estonian folk/classical music composer Veljo Tormis.
+The band has been influenced by multiple musical groups along with folk units Garmarna, Stille Volk and Estonian folk/classical music composer Veljo Tormis.
 Much of their material, featuring flutes and other traditional Estonian instruments, is based on the wars for independence of the 13th and 14th centuries.

 History

 Metsatöll started playing together on 24 February 1999 as a three-piece (Markus – vocals and guitar, Factor – drums, Andrus – bass), playing epic heavy metal with small influences from ancient Estonian folklore.
 The debut album called "Terast mis hangund me hinge" ("Steel frozen in our souls") was released at that time.

 In the end of 1999, a good friend Varulven joined the band.
 So far he had observed the activities of the band and had from time to time joined them on stage.
 Varulven had self-taught himself a number of ancient Estonian folk instruments and together it was realized that metal and old Estonian folk fit together perfectly.
 Since then, the music of Metsatöll has intertwined more and more with old Estonian runo-singing and traditional melodies.

 2001 was a difficult year for the band, since their bass player Andrus left the band, deciding to attend more to his personal affairs, and considering the band too much of a burden.
 A new bass player, KuriRaivo, was found after a couple of months.